 - 1 tsp Sea Salt divided

-- 2 oz Dried Porcini Mushrooms See Note **
+- 1 oz (28g) Dried Porcini Mushrooms or other dried mushroom, See Note **

-- 8 oz Mixed Wild Mushrooms de-stemmed and sliced (cremini, button, chanterelle, oyster etc)
+- 8 oz (250g) Mixed Mushrooms de-stemmed and sliced (cremini, button, chanterelle, oyster etc)

 - 3 Tbs All Purpose Flour or 2 Tbs organic cornstarch for gluten free option